Seagate/cortx-s3server/README.md

 sudo ./makeinstall
 ```

-## How to build & install S3 server and Auth server using helper script
+## How to build & install third party libs, S3 server and Auth server using helper script
 ```sh
 ./rebuildall.sh
 ```